The Daily Flyer

 (Admittedly this basin is efficient to the extreme, but “innovation“ suggests some kind of improvement.
 This here is non-functional.)

 The picture above was snapped onboard one of Southwest’s 737s, but the appallingly tiny lavatories are standard across the U.S. carriers’ MAXs.
-Editor-At-Large of The Points Guy Zach Honig complained about the bathroom onboard United’s MAXs…
+Then-editor-at-large of The Points Guy Zach Honig complained about the bathroom onboard United’s MAXs…

 …And a group of American’s flight attendants have gone on record to speak out against the awfulness of the toilets.